ziwei531/ziwei531/README.md

 ## These are the note-worthy assignments that I have done, either individually or group.
 1. [Object-oriented Programming Finals](https://github.com/ziwei531/OOP-Finals-)
 2. [Object-oriented Programming Assignment](https://github.com/ziwei531/oop-assignment-java)

+# If you are an employer that is currently viewing my github, please read below
+## Why me?
+As you can see, I have exerted large amount of efforts to self-study many related programming materials that are not generally not taught in my university.
+If you are looking for a qualitative intern for your company, please do consider me.

 <p align='center'>
    <a href="https://github.com/anuraghazra/github-readme-stats">